PrerakPatelCS/WebHookTest/README.md

 pre-receive hook can run custom scripts to block pushes.
 This is a server side hook, only for Github enterprise.

+These are server side hooks.
+These have different triggers than the client side ones.
+These are triggered on network operations so when you push a commit up to origin.

 # Steps